wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/create-device-configuration-profiles/includes/11-view-configuration-profiles.md

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. Select **Devices** > **Configuration profiles**.

 All of your profiles are shown.
-You also see the platform, the type of profile, and if the profile is assigned.
+You also see the related platform, the type of profile, and the last time the profile was modified.

 ## View device configuration profile details

-After you create your device configuration profile, Intune provides graphical charts.
-These charts display the status of a profile, such as it being successfully assigned to devices, or if the profile shows a conflict.
+After you create your device configuration profile, Intune provides status details about how the configuration profile.

-1. Select an existing profile.
-For example, select a iOS/iPadOS profile.
+1. Select an existing configuration profile.<br>
-2. Select the **Overview** tab.
-In this view, the **Profile assignment** includes the following statuses:
+   In this view, you can view a profile report, the profile assignment status, and the per setting profile status.
+In addition, you can modify the properties settings of the profile.

+2. Select **View Report**.<br>
+   This report shows all the devices and users that have checked in to receive the policy.
+Devices may show up multiple times based on the user that had checked in.
+This report does not include devices in a pending policy assignment state.
+To see the devices in a pending policy assignment state, select the “Device assignment status” report
+3. Click the name of the device configuration profile at the top to return to the profile details.

+4. Select **Device assignment status** > **Generate report**.<p>
+   The generated report provides the following details:
-    - **Completed**: Policy is applied successfully.
+    - **Success**: Policy is applied successfully.
+    - **Conflict**: Two settings are applied to the same device, and Intune can't sort out the conflict.
+An administrator should review.
     - **Error**: The policy failed to apply.
 The message typically displays with an error code that links to an explanation.
-    - **Conflict**: Two settings are applied to the same device, and Intune can't sort out the conflict.
-An administrator should review.
     - **Pending**: The device hasn't checked in with Intune to receive the policy yet.
     - **Not applicable**: The device can't receive the policy.
 For example, the policy updates a setting specific to iOS 11.1, but the device is using iOS 10.

-3. The top graphical chart shows the number of devices assigned to the device profile.
-For example, if the configuration device profile applies to iOS/iPadOS devices, the chart lists the count of the iOS/iPadOS devices.

-    When monitoring a Windows profile, the count in the **Profile assignment** status is per device per user.
-So, if two users sign in to the same device, then that device is counted twice.

-    It can also show the number of devices for other platforms that are assigned the same device profile.
-For example, it shows the count of the non-iOS/iPadOS devices.

-4. Select the top graphical chart. **Device status** opens.

-    The devices assigned to the profile are listed, and it shows the deployment status.
-Also note that it only lists the devices with the specific platform (for example, iOS/iPadOS).

-    Close the **Device status** details.

-5. Select the circle in the bottom graphical chart. **User status** opens.

-    The users assigned to the profile are listed, and it shows the deployment status.
-Also note that it only lists the users with the specific platform (for example, iOS/iPadOS).

-    Close the **User status** details.

-6. Back in the **Profiles** list, select a specific profile.
+5. Click the name of the device configuration profile at the top again to return to the profile details.

+6. You can also edit specific settings within the profile.<p>

+   The following profile sections allow you to modify the profile:
     - **Properties**: Change the name, or update any existing settings.
     - **Assignments**: Include or exclude devices that the policy should apply.
 Choose **Selected Groups** to choose specific groups.
-    - **Device status**: The devices assigned to the profile are listed, and it shows if the profile is successfully deployed.
-You can select a specific device to get even more details, including the installed apps.
-    - **User status**: Lists the user names with devices affected by this profile, and if the profile successfully deployed.
-You can select a specific user to get even more details.
-    - **Per-setting status**: Filters the output by showing the individual settings within the profile, and shows if the setting is successfully applied.

-> [!TIP]
+    - **Scope tags**: Configure or update the admin access and visibility of the device configuration profile.
+    - **Configuration settings**: Update the configuration settings for the device configuration profile.
+    - **Applicability Rules**: Specify how to apply this profile within an assigned group.
+Intune will only apply the profile to devices that meet the combined criteria of these rules.

-> For additional information about all Intune reporting, see [Intune reports](/mem/intune/fundamentals/reports).
+For additional information about all Intune reporting, see [Intune reports](/mem/intune/fundamentals/reports).